The Big Idea – Training and Mentoring

 How do you effectively teach, train, instruct, demonstrate, or even mentor?
-Big Idea #3 How do you effectively teach, train, instruct, demonstrate, or even mentor?
+The Big Idea: Train, Instruct, Demonstrate, Mentor, and effectively succeed in doing so.
+It’s as hard as you make it, or as easy as you make it.
 There are a lot of examples in History, Mathematics, and Science (including technology) regarding training methods.
-I have ran into my own mental blocks and some buried misconceptions along the way trying to learn some good methods.
-Studying how people learn, can and will be challenging.
-Methods Pedagogical content knowledge & Effective teaching.
+I have run into my own mental blocks and some deep-seated misconceptions along the way, trying to learn the proper methods.
+Studying how people learn can and will be challenging.
+Pedagogical content knowledge & Effective teaching.
 A little description might help.
-Nothing to technical, just bits and pieces to pull it together.
-Know the difference: 1.
-Knowledge & effective teaching 2.
-Knowledge of teaching methods Example: I will…
+Nothing too technical, just bits and pieces to pull it together.
+It’s good to understand…

 The Big Idea #2 In essence individual learners have a learning zone

-The Big Idea #1 Get stated and get it over with already
+The Big Idea #1 Get started and get it over with

 Ever wish you didn’t have to study?
 Get over it.
-Self-scrutinizing what my priorities and goals were at a younger point in my life, and observing how they have shifted or remained steadfast, were at times unsettling.
+Self-scrutinizing my priorities and goals at a younger point in my life, and observing how they have shifted or remained steadfast, was at times unsettling.
 What things provided me with crossroads to keep moving, learning, and growing?
-There is actual a term for this, it’s call the Serial Position Curve.
-While serial position curves aren’t necessarily one of the big ideas that I will take away from my life’s journey thus far – it is worth mentioning.
-Basically, because it provided a bit of an ‘intersection’; and I began to look for other intersections to stay on course.…
+There is actually a term for this: it’s called the Serial Position Curve.
+While serial position curves aren’t necessarily one of the big ideas that I will take away from my life’s journey thus far, it is worth mentioning.
+Basically, because it provided a bit of an ‘intersection’; and I began to look for other intersections to stay on course.
+Each of us,…

 Cramming for that exam!